 Guided Wildflower Hikes in Orange County

-There are not many options this year, because the bloom is not as impressive as last year.
-Plus, we had wildfires that impacted large wilderness areas — many of which I toured last year (like Santiago Regional Park and Irvine Regional Park).
+You know we’ve had wildfires that impacted large wilderness areas — many of which I toured in 2017 (like Santiago Regional Park and Irvine Regional Park).
 That’s why it’s especially important to stay on trails this year as these areas recover from the fires.